Kissi language: Tone

 Kissi has four tones: two register and two contour.
-The two register tones are level and high, and the two contour tones are a rising mid tone and the a falling high tone.
+The two register tones are level and high, and the two contour tones are a rising mid tone and a falling high tone.
 Kissi also has an extra-high tone, but occurs only sparingly, functioning in only a few grammatical contexts.

 Grammar (northern Kissi)

 Pronouns

-As you can already see from these examples, verbs aren't conjugated like English verbs, but they are inflected by tone.
+As can already be seen from these examples, verbs are not conjugated like English verbs, but they are inflected by tone.